-Convenience is important so we offer Bone Density exams at each of our three locations and can often accommodate same-day exams and flexible scheduled appointments.
+Convenience is important so we offer Bone Density exams at each of our three locations: Huntsville, Madison and Athens, AL. We can often accommodate same-day exams and flexible scheduled appointments.

 What is a Bone Density exam?

 Bone Densitometry, also called dual-energy x-ray absorptiometry, DEXA or DXA, uses a very small dose of ionizing radiation to produce pictures of the inside of the body (usually the lumbar spine and hips) to measure bone loss.
 It is commonly used to diagnose osteoporosis, to assess an individual’s risk for developing osteoporotic fractures.
 DEXA is simple, quick and noninvasive.
 It’s also the most commonly used and the most standard method for diagnosing osteoporosis.